ubuntu-si/ubuntu.si/README.md

          - [✓] import database into test env
          - [✓] convert punbb to vanilla forums DB with vanilla export tool
          - [✓] import to vanilla forums from Import menu (note: choose a file, press start, check that file and press start again)
-         - use the next view style (Home page: Categories, Discussion layout: Table Layout, Categories layout: Table Layout) and under 'managecategories' "Display root categories as headings" and "more than 1 level deep"
+         - [✓] use the next view style (Home page: Categories, Discussion layout: Table Layout, Categories layout: Table Layout) and under 'managecategories' "Display root categories as headings" and "more than 1 level deep"
          - [✓] new design for the new forum (united theme - very ubuntu like)
          - [✓] import slovenian locale
-         - which plugins to use?
-BotStop,Quotes, All Viewed,ButtonBar, Resized Image LightBox, Split/Merge are a must.
+         - [✓] which plugins to use?
+Add Registration Question,Quotes, All Viewed,ButtonBar, Resized Image LightBox, Split/Merge are a must.
 Need to modify Resolved Discussions plugin!
          - dont forget to set roles and permissions again
          - [✓] registration/spam prevention: to use registerbasic.php we need to change our config.php to $Configuration['Garden']['Registration']['Method'] = 'Basic'; - BOTSTOP TO THE RESCUE.
 I modified registerbasic.php to update the code.
          - dont forget about EU cookie law msg (no need - dz0ny will do some hash magic)